ddhami3/Analyse-MentalHealthDataUS/README.md

 Part 1 focuses on the basis of how the Body Mass Index(BMI) affects Mental Health across both Genders.
 Part 2 elaborates on factors namely Physical Health, Education, Income, Marital Status, Sex and Age which could possibly be a cause for mental health problem like stress, depression, and problems with emotions.

+### BRFSS 2018 Annual survey dataset can be obtained from https://www.cdc.gov/brfss/annual_data/annual_data.htm

 ## Software Used: SAS

--Various DATA and PROC statements used along with Macros.
+-Various DATA and PROC statements used along with Macros

 -Univariate Analysis

--Multivariate Analysis
+-Bivariate/Multivariate Analysis

 -Logistic Regression Models

 ## Part1 :